fontworks-fonts/Klee/README.md

 ## Klee One

 Klee is a script font handwritten by pencil or pen.
-Its quiet design has an elegant and slightly feminine look that sets itself apart from traditional script and textbook fonts.
+It's quiet design has an elegant look that sets itself apart from traditional script and textbook fonts.
 Ideal for body text.
 [Learn more](https://fontworks.co.jp/fontsearch/KleePro-M/).